se5910/workout-app-backend/README.md

 ## Running the tests

 Using PostMan, API routes can be hit with dummy data to test for errors.
+The included PostmanCollections.zip file, contains files that can be imported into postman that contain premade request.

-1. Register a user, login, and create client. -> Copy login authentication token and paste it into Authentication under each successive client test (Click on 'Headers(*num*)' and replace authentication).
+1. Register a user, login, and create a client. -> Copy login authentication token and paste it into Authentication under each successive client test (Click on 'Headers(*num*)' and replace authentication).
-2. Login coach (default, josh@hype4fitness.com) -> Copy login authenitcation token and paste it into Authentication udner each successive coach test.
+2. Login coach (default, josh@hype4fitness.com) -> Copy login authentication token and paste it into the Authentication header on each successive coach test.
 (Click on 'Headers(*num*)' and replace authentication).
-3. Approve newly registered clients using authenitcation token from coach login.
+3. Approve newly registered clients using authentication token from coach login.
-4. Once client is approved, follow exercise plan creation path using coach authentication.
+4. Once a client is approved, follow exercise plan creation path using coach authentication.

 ** Note : Client can only utilize GET Methods (try with client authentication token).
 Coach -> GET, POST, DELETE ***

-## Deployment